samhinton88/toady/README.md

 };
 ```

-The functions will be called immediately after each action, the order that they are passed.
+The functions will be called immediately after each action, in the order that they are passed.

 ```js
 const logger = () => async (page, action, returnValue) => {